 No one deserves to be abused, fetishized, or tokenized, regardless of diversifying factors.
 It’s unacceptable for the mainstream porn industry to exploit LGBTQ+ individuals and relationships for “entertainment.”

-Even for those who consume porn only occasionally and casually, it can significantly impact how they view themselves, their partner, and shape their ideas of what’s sexually acceptable or desirable.
+Even for those who consume porn only occasionally and casually, it can significantly impact how they view themselves and their partner and shape their ideas of what’s sexually acceptable or desirable.

 It’s also worth noting that regardless of the misrepresentative messages can instill in consumers—whether it be toxic ideas about LGBTQ+ individuals, false ideas about body image, unrealistic expectations for sex, and other messages—just as harmful as what porn shows can be, is what it doesn’t show.
 This is true for porn involving heterosexual relationships with cisgender individuals, too.